Canner/WrenAI/README.md

 ## 🚀 Getting Started

-Using Wren AI is super simple, you can setup within 3 minutes, and start to interact with your own data!
+Using Wren AI is super simple, you can set it up within 3 minutes, and start to interact with your data!

 - Visit our [Installation Guide of Wren AI](http://docs.getwren.ai/oss/installation).
 - Visit the [Usage Guides](https://docs.getwren.ai/oss/guide/connect/overview) to learn more about how to use Wren AI.